SSWConsulting/SSW.Rules.Content/rules/use-the-brains-of-your-company/rule.md

 Good Example: Email template for brainstorming attendees
 :::

-**2. Setup Trello**

-[Use Trello to manage and vote on the suggestions, using the](/do-you-use-the-brains-of-your-company)[voting Power-Up](https://trello.com/power-ups/55a5d917446f517774210013/voting).
-First add the voting Power-Up, then set up your board for the day:

-* Create a list called 'Retro - Highlights'
-  Add a template card ('\[your name] - \[your highlight]')
-* Create a list called 'Retro - Suggestions'
-  Add a template card ('\[your name] - \[one thing to fix]')
-* Create a list called 'Todo - Vote'
-* Create a list called 'Chosen'

-During the session, you will populate these lists with the input from the attendees.

-**3. Pre-cooked suggestions**
+**2. GitHub Discussions - Curate the ideas**

-By the time you get to the session, everyone should have emailed you their suggestions.
-But it can still be intimidating for some people to be the first person to get up and share their idea with the group.
-To get the ball rolling, you should have some suggestions prepared in advance, preferrably provided by some of your team.
-Have them record a short video that 'sells' their idea, ready to show the attendees at the start of the session.
+On the brainstorming day, it can be intimidating for some people to be the first person to get up and share their idea with the group.
+GitHub Discussions provides an awesome way to let employees discuss the ideas and iterate upon them without feeling intimidated.
+GitHub Discussions also provide a good platform to illustrate to attendees what ideas can look like.

+Here's how to setup the GitHub Discussions

+1. First, look at ideas that have come through via email, and also any ideas from past brainstorming sessions
+2. If necessary, call the person who came up with the idea and ask for futher explanation or for them to record a Done Video to sell their idea.
+3. Create GitHub Discussions for any noteworth ideas, these discussions will serve as talking points for your company to iterate upon the idea.

+**3. Microsoft Forms - Gather, iterate and guage interest in ideas**

+Now that you have some initially curated ideas use Microsoft forms to gather, iterate and guage interest in ideas.
+Here's what to do:

+1. Create a Microsoft Form and populate the intro with a short explanation of the day, some previous success stories and the list of GitHub Discussions
+2. Add the following questions to the form
+- Retro - What is working well at {{ COMPANY NAME }}?
+- Retro - What is 1 (or more) things that you would improve at {{ COMPANY NAME }}?
+- Any brainstorming ideas for tomorrow?
+3. 1 week before the brainstorming session send out the form to the company.
+4. 1 day before the brainstorming review the results of the form, curate the ideas and create GitHub Discussions for any new and awesome ideas.
+5. Using the nicely curated ideas, create a 2nd Microsoft Form with the following questions:
+- Ideas - Rank the importance of fixing these items

+  👨 = friendly for non-devs
+8. Send that form out to all employees to guage interest and importance in the ideas.

-### Participation
+### Participation - Break into Teams

 On the day, follow the agenda set out in your attendee email:

-* Have the Trello board showing on a projector.
+* Have the 2nd Microsoft Form showing on a projector.
-* Send all attendees invitations to the Trello board.
 * 9am: Welcome everyone and thank those that submitted ideas.
 * Call out who the scribe is.
-(They will update the Trello board in the background).
+(They will update the GitHub Discussions in the background).
-* Retro: hearing everybody's top highlight.
-(The scribe will add these to the list).
-* Suggestions: Hear everyone's top pain (the scribe adds these too).
-* Suggestions: Once you have everyone's highights, share the pre-cooked suggestions you have prepared (hopefully a video or two).
-* Vote: invite attendees to vote via Trello for the suggestion they would most like to see implemented at your company.
-Depending on the size of your team, you may choose to allow each attendee 3 votes.
-  Eg. "Guys, you've got 5 minutes to get your 3 votes in"
+* Split into teams: work through the list of ideas in the Microsoft Form starting with the most popular one.
+Ask the attendees to gather in a group if they want to join that team.
-* Vote Results: after the votes are in, you can reveal the top voted suggestions.
-The attendees then break into smaller groups and set to work building a prototype or proof of concept.
+* Create Microsoft Team: Now that you have the groups, create a Microsoft Team and a channel for each group.
+Then attendees can store documents (e.g. their presentation) in that team and set to work building a prototype or proof of concept.
-  **Tip:** The moderator can decide which suggestions are viable and invite attendees to self-organise
 * 1pm: Give the attendees a break for lunch.
 * 4pm: Attendees come back in, and each group takes turns presenting their work to the rest of the attendees.